python/mypy/README.md

 Troubleshooting
 ---------------

-Depending on your configuration, you may have to run `pip` like
+Depending on your configuration, you may have to run `pip3` like
 this:

-    $ python3 -m pip install mypy-lang
+    $ python3 -m pip install -U mypy-lang

+Double-check that you installed `mypy-lang`, not `mypy`.

+Except on Windows, it's best to always use the `--fast-parser` option to mypy; this requires installing `typed-ast`:

+    $ python3 -m pip install -U typed-ast

 If the `mypy` command isn't found after installation: After either `pip3 install` or `setup.py install`, the `mypy` script and